RaduHaulica/PlatformerJumpyCat/readme.md

 ## Technical stuff

 An engine class runs everything with a FSM handling the menu, playing, quitting.
-It's pretty broken for now, a lot of initialization happens outside the class.

 A base game object class based on a few interfaces and components then gets derived to create walls, powerups, enemies and the player character.

-Component classes for graphics, collisions.
+Component classes for graphics, colliders.

 Observer pattern used for playing sounds, in-game triggers, in-game message system and achievements.